-Figure 32: Representative flexed domestic profiles
+Figure 36: Representative flexed domestic profiles

 As noted above, the flexed domestic profile is used to account for customers engaged to flex their domestic demand at times of system peak.
-For the demand reduction due to energy efficiency measures, the same profile scaling figures as applied to the underlying demand shown in Figure 29 are used for new domestic customers.
-This assumption is made on the basis that a large proportion of the customers across WPD are domestic and energy efficiency measures (such as replacing appliances) will also apply for new customers.
-The lower value of Total Domestic Consumption Values applied also accounts for a more energy efficient home as is currently being connected to the WPD network.
+For the demand reduction due to energy efficiency measures, analysis into the reduction in Ofgem Total Domestic Consumption Values (TDCV) has been done for the near to medium term; however, beyond that the energy per year has been capped.
+This is due to uncertainties around future customer behaviours, as there is currently a trend of more people living alone or in smaller household, which results in more energy per person due to the running of appliances.
+NGED The lower value of Total Domestic Consumption Values applied also accounts for a more energy efficient home as is currently being connected to the NGED network.
+These energy efficiency assumptions are shown in Figure 37.
+These have been normalised and applied to peak domestic demand for the domestic profile scaling factor.